melles1991/usecuewebsite/_posts/2019-11-12-google-will-shame-slow-sites.md

 ## Invest in speed

 Either way, we have no choice but to invest in speed.
 Google owns most searches and therefore makes the rules.
-If we want our websites to perform well in Google, we will have to invest in website performance and build faster websites.
+If we want our websites to be found, we will have to invest in website performance and build faster websites.
 Fortunately, I know [a thing or two](/blog/websites-that-load-instantly/) about that.
 If you do not, then this is your wake-up call.